aashutoshrathi/awesome-micro-rollups/README.md

 ### Privacy

 - [Stealth MRU](https://github.com/Dhruv-2003/StealthMRU) - Stealth Address based privacy enabling micro rollup for all EVM Blockchains.
 Built at ETHIndia23 as [Cryptic Cloak](https://ethglobal.com/showcase/crypticcloak-stealth-micro-rollup-a3mai)

+### Integrations

+- [Oracles](https://github.com/Dhruv-2003/Oracles-mru-integration?tab=readme-ov-file) - Allows you to feed external price data into the rollup, enabling state transitions based on live data from Chainlink, Chronicle, or Pyth.

+- [Wallet providers](https://github.com/Dhruv-2003/Walletprovider-mru-example?tab=readme-ov-file) - Enables users to interact with the rollup using their preferred authentication methods, including social login, embedded wallets, self-custodial wallets, or WalletConnect.

+- [Cross Chain Bridging](https://github.com/Architsharma7/Bridges-Stackr) - Helps set up cross-chain bridges for message passing and token bridging from any other chain to Stackr's micro-rollups using **Hyperlane**, **Axelar**, or **LayerZero**.

+- [Event Notifier via XMTP](https://github.com/Architsharma7/XMTP-MRU) An event notifier for users of Stackr's micro-rollup using **XMTP**.

+- [Access Control with Lit](https://github.com/Architsharma7/Lit-Stackr) Allows you to add access control based on the micro-rollup's state using **Lit Actions** and session signatures.

 ---